kumuluz/kumuluzee-config/README.md

 > Configuration extension for the KumuluzEE microservice framework with support for etcd and Consul configuration servers.

-KumuluzEE Config is an open-source configuration management extension for the KumuluzEE framework.
+KumuluzEE Config is an open-source configuration management project for the KumuluzEE framework.
 It extends basic configuration framework which is a part of KumuluzEE framework, described [here](https://github.com/kumuluz/kumuluzee/wiki/Configuration).
 It provides support for additional configuration sources in addition to environment variables, system properties and configuration files.